-Federal Pandemic Unemployment Aid Ends: What To Do if You Can’t Pay Your Mortgage
+Federal Pandemic Unemployment Aid: What To Do if You Can’t Pay Your Mortgage

 For the last several months, unemployed Americans have been receiving an extra $600 a week as part of the CARES Acts.
 Known as Federal Pandemic Unemployment Compensation, or FPUC, this extra money, which was paid on top of state unemployment benefits, has been a lifeline for many people who are struggling to make ends meet while the economy is in turmoil due to the COVID-19 pandemic.

-The conclusion of the FPUC program will directly affect the over 30 million unemployed Americans, who will now have to make do without the financial boost they desperately needed to pay for things like utilities, groceries and housing.
+Recently, the Lost Wages Assistance Program was approved through December 27, but more than 1 million Americans may still be disqualified for federal unemployment aid.
+With over 30 million unemployed Americans, many will still have to make do without the financial boost they desperately needed to pay for things like utilities, groceries and housing.
 That issue is compounded by the fact that federal foreclosure protections will also end soon, leaving questions about what homeowners should do when they can no longer afford to pay their mortgages.

-About 30 million Americans were jobless as of July 24, and another 1.4 million Americans filed for first-time temporary unemployment benefits just last week.
+About 30 million Americans were jobless as of July 24.
 That amounts to about 20% of American workers, most of whom are still struggling to find new employment.

 And that’s just the number of Americans who lost full-time or part-time work due to the pandemic.
-Another 975,000 Americans submitted claims to the Pandemic Unemployment Assistance program last week alone.
-The Pandemic Unemployment Assistance program was a temporary federal program that provided aid to freelancers, self-employed people and other workers who were not eligible for traditional unemployment benefits.
+The Pandemic Unemployment Assistance program is a temporary federal program that provides aid to freelancers, self-employed people and other workers who were not eligible for traditional unemployment benefits.

-In total, tens of millions of Americans were relying, at least in part, on the supplemental federal aid provided to people whose jobs and livelihoods had been adversely affected by the pandemic.
+In total, tens of millions of Americans are relying, at least in part, on the supplemental federal aid provided to people whose jobs and livelihoods have been adversely affected by the pandemic.
 These Americans will now have to rely fully on state unemployment aid, which can vary wildly by state.